aijaz/blog/content/posts/2014/10/2014-10-19-good-spotter.markdown

----
 published: true
 title: "The Importance of Having a Good Spotter"
 date: 2014-10-19 22:52
 comments: false
-Category:
-- Fitness
-tags:
-- Lifting
-- Weights
 description: "In weightlifting, and in life, having a good spotter is very important."
----
+Category: Fitness
+Tags: Lifting, Weights

 When working with something dangerous, you must always ask yourself, "If the forces that are maintaining the current equilibrium give way, what's the worst